BaraahAbusara/My-restaurant/README.md

 # My-restaurant
 Task day 2 - Prep course - JV : Restaurant Wireframe

-# Noodles Box restaurant
+# Noodles Box Restaurant
-This is the wireframe of the online website of the retaurant.
+This is the wireframe of the online website of the restaurant.
 it includes **a home page , menu and an ordering page**.

 I hope you like it.